dehen/Inventory-Profiles-Next.github.io/docs/installation/index.md

 ## Briefly

-If you already have your mod loader and know how to install a mod, then you just need to install the following mods
+If you already have your mod loader and know how to install a mod, then you just need to install the following mods:

 === "Fabric"